Chart Color Schemes

 Gelorup features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 86.3% of all households, including 43.5% couples with children, 35.0% couples without children, and 7.8% single parent families.
-Non-family households comprise the remaining 13.7%, with lone person households at 11.4% and group households comprising 1.8%.
+Non-family households comprise the remaining 13.7%, with lone person households at 11.4% and group households making up 1.8%.
 The median household size is 2.9 people, larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households